bradleypulaski/Cherry_Chems/README.md

 - Autoroling
 - Banning Links by domain/user
 - Banning Uploads by user
-- And most importantly can get intoxicated and withdrawal
+- And most importantly can get intoxicated and withdraw